kitnil/awesome/README.md

 ## JavaScript

+- [Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Extension that deletes cookies as soon as the tab closes.
 - [chrome-extensions-examples](https://github.com/orbitbot/chrome-extensions-examples) - All Chrome Extension examples collected into one repository
 - [showthedocs](https://github.com/idank/showthedocs) -
 - [RaspberryCast](https://github.com/vincelwt/RaspberryCast) - :tv: Transform your Raspberry Pi into a streaming device.
 Videos can be sent from mobile devices or computers (Chrome extension).